 I recommend you buy a variety of brands for a couple reasons.
 First, this allows you to find the best deals and save more money.
 Second, every child reacts differently to diapers.
 Having a wide variety of brands in your stockpile (especially in the beginning) allows you to figure out which diapers work best for your child.

 We were very fortunate in that my son did well with all kinds of disposable diapers.
 I did find that the CVS diapers were too flimsy for my taste and so I won’t buy those again.
 Pampers were my absolute favorite but tend to be more expensive so I watch closely for deals on those.
 Of the generic brands, Target diapers are also some of my favorites.
 Luvs and Huggies worked well for us too.
 I have recently discovered the Kroger Comforts diapers work as well as the Luvs, and often go on sale for $3.29 a package – which is an amazing price, made even better when you clip their digital coupons!

 How much should I spend on diapers?

 I did a lot of research on the topic before Nathan was born.
 See my original article on stockpiling diapers for more information and links on that.
 I personally use a $0.10 per diaper stock-up price.
-(As of February 2017, I still use this as my stock-up price point.)
+(As of October 2019, I still use this as my stock-up price point.)
 Anything a dime or less a diaper means it is time for me to buy diapers!
 You really can’t set a package price because every brand and every size of diaper is different.
 For that reason, I found the per diaper price to be a good rule of thumb when I was watching for deals.
 I try to get wipes for under $1 a package.